ENCODE-DCC/hic-pipeline/docs/reference.md

 * `bams` is a nested array of aligned, unfiltered BAM files, organized by `[replicate][library]`
 * `ligation_counts` is an array of text files containing ligation counts for the `fastq` pair, organized by `[biological replicate][techincal replicate]`.
 These should be calculated from `fastqs` using the Juicer `countligations` script: https://github.com/aidenlab/juicer/blob/encode/CPU/common/ countligations.sh
-* `input_pairs` is a text file containing the paired fragments to use to generate `.hic` contact maps, a detailed description of the file format can be found [here](https://github.com/aidenlab/juicer/wiki/Pre#long-format)
 * `input_hic` is an input `.hic` file which will be used to call loops and domains
 * `normalization_methods` is an array of normalization methods to use for `.hic` file generation as per Juicer Tools `pre`.
 If not specified then will use `pre` defaults of `VC`, `VC_SQRT`, `KR`, and `SCALE`.
 Valid methods are `VC`, `VC_SQRT`, `KR`, `SCALE`, `GW_KR`, `GW_SCALE`, `GW_VC`, `INTER_KR`, `INTER_SCALE`, and `INTER_VC.
-* `input_dedup_pairs` is an a array consisting of text files in the [Juicer pre long format](https://github.com/aidenlab/juicer/wiki/Pre#long-format) of paired fragments, one per library.
-* `alignment_stats` is an array consisting of text files of alignment stats, one per library.
-Use is recommended but not required when merging libraries in order to calculate quality metrics on the merged libraries.
-* `library_stats` is an array consisting of text files of library stats, one per library.
-Use is recommended but not required when merging libraries in order to calculate quality metrics on the merged libraries.
 * `reference_fasta` is FASTA file for the genome of interest to be used for generating restriction site locations.
 For the output locations file to have a descriptive filename it is also recommended to specify the `assembly_name`
 * `no_bam2pairs` is a boolean which if `true` results in skipping generating `.pairs` files, defaults to `false`
 * `no_call_loops` is a boolean which if `true` results in skipping calling loops, defaults to `false`.
 Since the loop calling requires GPUs it is recommended to set to `true` if you do not
 * `no_call_tads` is a boolean which if `true` skips calling domains with arrowhead, defaults to `false`
-* `include_mapq0_reads` is a boolean which if `true` results in chimeric reads (3+ alignments) with one MAPQ 0 read being classified as normal paired reads with the MAPQ 0 read discarded.
-If `false` such reads will be classified as low mapq collisions.
-Defaults to `false`
 * `cpu` is number of threads to use for `bwa` alignment, it is recommended to leave at the default value.
 * `assembly_name` is name of assembly to insert into hic file header, recommended to specify for reproducibility otherwise the resulting `.hic.` file may have variable data in the header (the matrix contents will still be the same).